x1mdev/ReconPi/README.md

                           v0.2.0 - by @x1m_martijn
 ```

-ReconPi - A lightweight recon tool that performs extensive domain scanning with the latest tools using a Raspberry Pi and Docker.
+ReconPi - A lightweight recon tool that performs extensive domain scanning with the latest tools using a Raspberry Pi and GO.

 Start using that Raspberry Pi -- I know you all have one laying around somewhere ;^)